Deep Learning in steganography and steganalysis from 2015 to 2018: The different steps of the convolution module

 with $\{F^{(l)}_{k, i}\}_{i=1}^{i=K^{(l-1)}}$ a set of $K^{(l-1)}$ filters for a given $ k $ value.

 This operation is quite unusual since each {\it feature map} is obtained by a {\it sum} of $K^{(l-1)}$ convolutions with a different filter kernel for each convolution.
-This operation can be seen as a spatial convolution plus a sum on the channels-axis \footnote{The channels axis is also referred as the ``feature maps''-axis, or the ``depth''-axis.}.
+This operation can be seen as a spatial convolution, plus a sum on the channels-axis \footnote{The channels axis is also referred by ``feature maps''-axis, or ``depth''-axis.}.

-This joined operation can be replaced by a separate operation called {\it SeparableConv} or {\it Depthwise Separable Convolutions} \cite{Chollet2017_Xception}, which allows to integrate a non-linear operations (an activation function) such as a ReLU, between the spatial convolution and the convolution on the ``depth'' axis (for the ``depth'' axis we use a $1\times1$ filter).
+This combined operation can be replaced by a separate operation called {\it SeparableConv} or {\it Depthwise Separable Convolutions} \cite{Chollet2017_Xception}, which allows us to integrate a non-linear operation (an activation function) such as a ReLU, between the spatial convolution and the convolution on the ``depth'' axis (for the ``depth'' axis we use a $1\times1$ filter).
 Thus, the {\it Depthwise Separable Convolution} can roughly be resumed as a weighted sum of convolution which is a more descriptive operation than just a sum of convolution (see Equation \ref{eq:I2}).

-If we replace the operation described in the equation \ref{eq:I2}, by a {\it Depthwise Separable Convolutions} operation integrated within an {\it Inception} module (the Inception allows mainly to use filters of variable sizes), one gets a performance improvement \cite{Chollet2017_Xception}.
-In steganalysis, this has been observed in the article \cite{Zhu-Net2019}, when modifying the first two layers of the convolution module of the Figure \ref{fig:yed-net}.
+If we replace the operation previously described in equation \ref{eq:I2}, by a {\it Depthwise Separable Convolutions} operation integrated within an {\it Inception} module (the Inception allows us to mainly use filters of variable sizes), we obtain a performance improvement \cite{Chollet2017_Xception}.
+In steganalysis, this has been observed in the article \cite{Zhu-Net2019}, when modifying the first two blocks of the convolution module of Figure \ref{fig:yed-net}.

-As a reminder, in this document, we name a {\it convolution block} the set of operation made of one convolution (or many convolutions performed in parallel in the case of an Inception, and/or two convolutions in the case of a Depthwise Separable convolution), a few activation functions, a pooling, and a normalization.
-These steps can be formally expressed in a simplified way (case without Inception or Depthwise Separable Convolution) in recursive form by linking a {\it feature map} at the input of a block and the {\it feature map} at the output of this block:
+As a reminder, in this document, we name a {\it convolution block} the set of operations made by one convolution (or many convolutions performed in parallel in the case of an Inception, and/or two convolutions in the case of a Depthwise Separable convolution), a few activation functions, a pooling, and a normalization.
+These steps can be formally expressed in a simplified way (except in cases with Inception or Depthwise Separable Convolution) in recursive form by linking a {\it feature map} at the input of a block and the {\it feature map} at the output of this block:

 with $b^{(l)}_k \in \mathbb{R}$ the scalar standing for the convolution bias, $f()$ the activation function applied pixel by pixel on the filtered image, $pool()$, the {\it pooling} function that is applied to a local neighborhood, and finally a normalization function.